victwj/victwj.github.io/_sections/about.md

 In my spare time, I watch and play a lot of badminton.
 I'm a sucker for self-improvement books, biographies, and most video games.
 I've been playing the piano since I was five and currently trying to learn the guitar and drums.
-I'm hoping to cover up for my complete inability to sing and one day join a band.
-My special talent is being allergic to harmless plants and dust.
+My special talent is being allergic to basically everything.
 I'm from [Jakarta, Indonesia](https://en.wikipedia.org/wiki/Jakarta).